cmu-lib/shakespeare_vr/_pages/downloads.md

 You may access the raw data at:

-To cite: Witteck, Stephen, et al. "Shakespeare VR" (data), doi:xxx-xxxxxxx
+To cite: Wittek, Stephen, et al. "Shakespeare VR" (data), doi:xxx-xxxxxxx

 Files include: